alanng10/class-lang/Docue/Article/Word/a.md

 Word "update" has meaning that is info update.

+Word "install" has meaning that is place at site.

 Word "deploy" has meaning that is deploy entity.

 Word "local" has meaning that is local count.